TWICE SHOT in the line of duty, an incredible story of bravery, courage and resilience

 - Motivate people for maximum achievement during and after challenging events

-Evaluate tough choices and make decisions you and others can live with
+Brave decisions – evaluate tough choices and make decisions you and others will live with

 - Evaluate choices while following your gut instinct to make brave decisions